playframework/playframework/documentation/manual/javaGuide/tutorials/todolist/JavaTodoList.md

 > **Note:** Read more about [[Actions|JavaActions]].

-Here, the action returns a **200 OK** response with an HTML response body.
+Here, the action returns a **200 OK** response with a HTML response body.
 The HTML content is provided by a template.
 Play templates are compiled to standard Java methods, here as `views.html.index.render(String message)`.

 This template is defined in the `app/views/index.scala.html` source file: